hackhub817/Task_Management_App/README.md

 - **POST /tasks**: Create a task.
 - **PUT /tasks/:id**: Update a task.
 - **DELETE /tasks/:id**: Delete a task.
+- There many more apis wihch you can use when you will clone or browse this website

 ## Technologies
 - Node.js